 fiction icon

-A Gary Brandner novel that matches up with most other Gary Brandner novels (which inlcude THE HOWLING and CAMERON’S CLOSET), meaning WALKERS (not to be confused with the similarly titled Graham Masterton publication) is passable.
+WALKERS, a Gary Brandner novel, matches up with most other Gary Brandner novels (which inlcude THE HOWLING and CAMERON’S CLOSET), meaning WALKERS (not to be confused with the similarly titled Graham Masterton publication) is passable.
 Not great, but passable.

 It’s about Joana, a young LA woman who drowns at a party one night, leading to a fraught encounter with an afterlife entity.
 “I do not belong here!
 It is not my time!,” she proclaims, only to be warned that “We will come for you.
 We will walk.
 We will bring you back.”
 Then she’s resurrected.